-LEVELS OF EFFE FECTIVENESS ECTIVENESS Q M INDICATORS QM CRITERIA 4 - Meets ALL criteria 3 - Meets MOST criteria 2 - Meets SOME criteria 1 - Meets FEW/NO criteria 1 Assessment Purpose Assessments are designed to collect evidence of candidate progress toward proficiency that is then used to inform instructional decisions.
-2 Candidate Performance Targets Candidate performance targets are clearly articulated and align with high-priority leader performance standards that form the foundation for candidate assessments.
-3 Assessment Quality Assessments facilitate valid evaluation of complex competencies, promote learning, and are complemented with exemplars and/or models of performance.
+LEVELS OF EF FECTIVENESS Q M INDICATORS QM CRITERIA 4 - Meets ALL criteria 3 - Meets MOST criteria 2 - Meets SOME criteria 1 - Meets FEW/NO criteria 1 Assessment Assessments are designed to collect evidence of candidate progress toward proficiency that is then used to inform instructional decisions.
+2 Candidate Per- formance Tar- gets formance Tar- priority leader performance standards that form the foundation for candi- 3 Assessment Quality Assessments facilitate valid evaluation of complex competencies, promote learning, and are complemented with exemplars and/or models of performance.
 Assessments make expectations and criteria explicit which enables feedback and promotes self-assessment.
 4 Assessment Methods Assessment methods are tightly linked to learning targets and collect both formative and summative data that provide a sufficient sample of candidate performance data to reliably infer levels of proficiency for a particular performance target.
 5 Communication of Assessment Results Methods for communicating candidate assessment data produce accurate, timely, and immediately usable information about the level of candidate mastery of performance target(s).
 6 Assessment Impact Candidates use assessment data and continuous improvement processes to take charge of their own progress toward performance mastery and growth over time.